alex-gillis/mistborn-ttrpg/README.md

 ## Features
 - **Easy Navigation**: Organized and structured for effortless navigation, allowing quick access to specific rules, abilities, and lore.
 Accessible on all devices!
 - **Comprehensive Content**: Covers all aspects of the Mistborn Adventure Game, including character creation, Allomantic powers, Feruchemy, Hemalurgy, setting details, and more.
+- **Charactermancer**: Create your own heroes and villains with the charactermancer!
+Making character creation simple and easy!
 - **Complete Bestiary**: Prepare to meet the denizens of Scadrial like never before.
 This section features detailed profiles of NPCs, characters, and monsters, providing rich lore and stats to enhance your storytelling and gameplay.

 This project is a collaborative effort, and contributions from the Mistborn tabletop community are welcome and encouraged.
 Whether you've discovered a typo, have suggestions for additional content, or want to share your own homebrew creations, your input is invaluable.
 Simply fork the repository, make your changes, and submit a pull request.
 Together, we can make the Mistborn Tabletop Compendium the ultimate resource for Mistborn Adventure Game enthusiasts.